 By Carol Gundlach

-Carol Gundlach is a policy analyst for Alabama Arise, a nonprofit, nonpartisan coalition of congregations, organizations and individuals promoting public policies to improve the lives of low-income Alabamians.
-Email: email@example.com.
+Carol Gundlach is a policy analyst at Alabama Arise, a nonprofit, nonpartisan coalition of congregations, organizations and individuals promoting public policies to improve the lives of low-income Alabamians.
+Email: firstname.lastname@example.org.

 All rights reserved, Gumptown Magazine.
 Copyright 2019.